bazzline/php_component_requirement/README.md

 # Todo List

+* Investigate if we can use gherkin to create requirements
 * Add method to set strength of IsMet condition requirement (currently each condition has to be true)